Aruna Biswas: Career

-Biswas serves as the Charman of the production house Jatravision.
-As of 2019, Biswas acted in over 100 films.
+Biswas serves as the chairwoman of the production house Jatravision.
+As of 2019, Biswas has acted in over 100 films.
 After 6 years staying in Canada, Biswas returned to Bangladesh.
 She directed her first TV serial Onnorokomer Lojja for Channel I. Then she completed Dolonchampa by Kazi Nazrul Islam, Boner Papiya and Dristhtidaan by Rabindranath Tagore, Shure Eka Chobi and Boro Didi by Sarat Chandra Chattopadhyay.

-Biswas hosted television shows like "Food Caravan" on NTV and "Nachey Gaaney Number One" on Ekushey Television.
+Biswas hosted television shows like Food Caravan on NTV and Nachey Gaaney Number One on Ekushey Television.